 The modern era era brought new understandings of the role of women in church and society.
 Starting in the 1960s the rise of the 2nd wave of feminism, along with new approaches to adult education, a major reformation on how the United Church viewed mission, and an increased commitment to making systemic social change all affected the shape of diaconal ministry.
 Deaconesses became members of Presbytery and a new category of Certified Churchmen was created.
 Then after several years of discussion and debate, a new expression for the diaconate resulted: Diaconal Ministers.
 The Order of Diaconal Ministry, established in 1982, is open to women and men and is one of two equal expressions of Ordered Ministry in the United Church.
 Diaconal Ministers are commissioned to Education, Service and Pastoral Care in the same manner that those called to Word and Sacrament are Ordained.

 In 1984, DUCC was begun as a voluntary association of United Church of Canada Diaconal ministers.
 The Presbyterian Deaconess Alumni Association began in 1916 followed by the Methodist Association Deaconess Association in 1923, and an Association continued with the formation of the United Church Order.
 The voluntary associations have provided a way for members to stay connected, develop a sense of identity and advocate for recognition and better working conditions within the institutional church.
 Membership is open to all those who consider their ministry to be diaconal.
 DUCC is a member of DIAKONIA World Federation and its regional body Diakonia of the Americas and the Caribbean, taking its place in a global, ecumenical movement of women and men called to a ministry of service in the world.
-For an interesting accounting of the history click here.
-For more on how DUCC is structured click here.
-For more on International Diakonia click here.

 Today many of the issues faced by the early Deaconesses have been addressed, for example, Diaconal Ministers have the same minimum pay scale and access to benefits as ordained ministers.
 Many of the 300 United Church Diaconal Ministers experience respect for their work and the quality of their training.
-(For more on diaconal education click here.)
+(See diaconal education for more information.)
 Yet, there are still ways in which diaconal ministry is diminished and seen as second class.
 Over 90 percent of Diaconal Ministers are women, and this undoubtedly contributes to how the Order is sometimes viewed.
 The present needs of the church for ministry which enables and supports the laity and for ministers who can be good teachers and facilitators point to a strong future for diaconal ministry.
 Their skills for small group work suit the size of the church in many places.
 Christendom is over and the days of full time, paid ministry are fading into the past for all church personnel.
-Diaconal ministers may earn their living outside of church structures, playing the ancient role of the diaconate to cross the bridge between the church gathered in and the church dispersed.
+Diaconal ministers may earn their living outside of church structures, playing the ancient role of the diaconate to cross the bridge between the church gathered in and the church dispersed